 The most common reasons for nipple surgery are weight loss, breast reductions, and breast reconstructions.
 In all three situations, the size and shape of your breasts will change.
-As a result, the position of your areola and nipple will shift, and your breasts may end up looking unusual.
+As a result, the position of your areola and nipple will shift.

 Nipple Areola Reconstruction is a surgical method of adjusting the size and shape of your nipple.
 It can be done as an individual operation, but it is most often undertaken as part of an overall breast surgery.
 After the surgeon is happy with the size and shape of a new breast, he will attend to the nipple, making sure it matches the rest of the work he has done.

 When women have work done on their breasts, they are often worried that their bust looks fake.
 While they usually focus on size, shape, and drape, one of the clearest indicators of surgical breasts is the nipple.
 If it hangs wrong or sits in the wrong position, it can be quite disorienting.

 This becomes more crucial because even though the rest of the world will see a woman’s blouse, dress, or bikini, her nipples are only viewed by herself, her partner, and possibly her children if she’s breastfeeding.
 This makes nipple work a far more personal undertaking since it affects her most intimate experiences.

 During the consultation, Dr Rizk will talk through the process with you and explain your options.